If this is your first time using DHgate then you’re probably going to have loads of questions.

 This is super important to understand as an owner of a business because customs and taxes on large orders can actually break the bank and this will not help you reel in profits.

-So to summarize, DHgate does not charge customs or taxes on orders and neither do the sellers on DHgate.
+DHgate does not charge customs fees or taxes on orders and neither do the sellers on DHgate.
 Customs and taxes are to be borne by the buyer and must be cleared with a customs official while the shipment is in transit and before it reaches the local port.